PaysPlat/DesktopSbS/README.md

 DesktopSbS is provided without any warranty.

-I will not be responsible of any damage made on your computer.
+I will not be responsible for any damage made on your computer.

 Keep always a fire extinguisher near of you.